mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

 .. label:: end_Utilities_class

-Measuring the distance is an important step of computing the potential.
-Let us do it using a dedicated method.
+Measuring the distance is a central step in computing the potential.
+Let us do this using a dedicated method.
 Add the following method to the *Utilities* class as well:

 .. label:: start_Utilities_class